sehrish30/EcomAuction-api-IAC/README.md

 ## 👉Architecture of the Auction API

-Implemented a comprehensive auction service that enables Create, Read, Update, and Delete (CRUD) operations on auctions.
+Implemented a comprehensive auction service that enables Create, Read, Update, and Delete (CRUD) operations on auctions and middy middleware for input validation.
 Additionally, leveraged AWS EventBridge schedulers to process expired auctions and automatically trigger notifications to the notifications service.
 This approach ensures that expired auctions are handled efficiently and that notifications are sent to sellers and buyers in a timely manner.
 The system was designed with scalability and fault tolerance in mind, ensuring that it can handle large volumes of auctions and events without compromising performance or reliability.

 <img src="readmeimages/serverless.png" style="max-width: 100%; height: auto; object-fit: contain;">